 Establishing the bounds of user activity via permission and privilege settings on your network will help reduce security risk.
 This process allows administrators to restrict and protect sensitive data as much as possible.

 SMB guidelines for personal device use during working hours should prevent employees from accessing business data using their mobile gadgets.
 If an employee works mostly on a personal device, it is essential they secure the equipment properly.

 Additional security steps include backing up devices on a consistent schedule, and using encryption and a remote wipe feature.

 Your SMB system is not the only one potentially vulnerable to cyberattacks.
 If you do business with vendors or third parties, you should inquire about their security capabilities before working with them.

 Ask about the company’s security policies, procedures, employee-training and how often they back up data and perform system checks.

 7. Keep security software updated

 Not having the most current version of security software leaves your system defenseless.
-One of the simplest ways to protect your business for cyber risks is turning on automatic updates on a PC or Mac.
+One of the simplest ways to protect your business from cyber risks is by turning on automatic updates on a PC or Mac.

 This option will allow your system to receive updates when they become available.
-Install updates immediately.
+You should always install updates immediately.

 8. Back up your data